sulu/sulu-docs/developer/create-bundle/views-tabs.rst

 Essentially you're free to render and do whatever you want in a view-component.
 Yet you'll most often find yourself doing the following things with a view-component.

 #.
-Using the :doc:`header-hook </bundles/admin/javascript-hooks/header>` the get a neat little header rendered into your view component
+Using the :doc:`header-hook </bundles/admin/javascript-hooks/header>` to get a neat little header rendered into your view component
 #.
 Writing methods which implements behaviour which stays the same over all tabs
 #.
 Communicating with your tab-components via events.

 Tab-views
 ---------

-When using the Using the :doc:`header-hook </bundles/admin/javascript-hooks/header>` you'll also have the possibility to register tabs.
+When using the :doc:`header-hook </bundles/admin/javascript-hooks/header>` you'll also have the possibility to register tabs.
 Tabs are nothing more and nothing less than again javascript-components.
 The files for the tab-components get created in sub-folders of the main-view.
 So lets say we have a main view under Resources/public/js/components/list.
 After adding a details-tab and a settings tab, the structure in the list folder